Your protection is our priority

 Many fraudsters and criminal groups look to offer lucrative "work from home" opportunities that are often too good to be true.
 If something looks suspicious, please email us at email@example.com and we'll investigate.

 Working with skilled security researchers across the globe is crucial in identifying weaknesses in any technology.
 If you believe you've found a security issue in our platform, we encourage you to notify us.
 We welcome working with you to resolve the issue promptly.
+You should include as much information as possible in your report, including how we can reproduce the issue.

 - Let us know as soon as possible upon discovery of a potential security issue, and we'll make every effort to quickly resolve the issue.